Meghan's father accuses daughter of 'cheapening' UK's royal family

 Thomas Markle and his daughter have been estranged since her marriage to Harry.

-Earlier this month, the Mail on Sunday newspaper submitted its defense to court action by Meghan over the publication of a private letter she sent to her father.
+Earlier this month, the Mail on Sunday newspaper submitted its defence to court action by Meghan over the publication of a private letter she sent to her father.

 Thomas Markle said he did not expect Meghan to get in contact.